Ernest G. Allen

 Summary

-I have made SGML, XML, and related tools and technologies my main focus since the early 1990s, have developed several proprietary markup languages for production use, and have worked with a wide variety of publicly-available markup languages.
+SGML, XML, and related tools and technologies have been my main focus since the early 1990s.
+I have developed several proprietary markup languages for production use, and have worked with a wide variety of the publicly-available markup languages (ATA 2100, DocBook, DITA, etc.).

-I have worked with FrameMaker & FrameMaker+SGML since 1996, and a wide variety of other text-processing tools including Arbortext Adept & Epic, Awk, Perl, CSS, DynaTag & DynaText, ESIS, jade, lex & yacc, MS-Word, OmniMark, onsgmls (and its predecessors sgmls & nsgmls), OpenOffice.org Writer, SNOBOL4, WordPerfect, Xalan, Xerces, XML Authority, and XSLT.
+Since 1996 I have worked with FrameMaker, FrameMaker+SGML, and a wide variety of other text-processing tools and technologies including Arbortext Adept & Epic, Awk, Perl, CSS, DynaTag & DynaText, ESIS, jade, lex & yacc, MS-Word, OmniMark, onsgmls (and its predecessors sgmls & nsgmls), OpenOffice.org Writer, oXygen XML (Editor, Developer, Author, & Diff), PostScript & PDF, RTF, SAX, SNOBOL4, WordPerfect, Xalan, Xerces, XML Authority, and XSLT.

 I am most interested in projects involving any of the following.